 5. This isn’t just a legal issue, it’s a business issue

 Chiara Rustici said: ‘You should always look at the guidance of the destination country.
 So, if you send boxes of tea to Berlin you should always look at the data protection authorities of Berlin.
 So look beyond the ICO to the extent that your trade requires you to do so, that your data flow requires you to do so.‘

 ‘First of all mapping your business.
 Where do you get most of your business?
 How much data underpins that trade with that country?
-I published a channel map, a little advisory note for BCS and prominent in that was using the map that the French data protection authorities have produced.
+BCS referred to the CNIL map in its little advisory note for BCS and prominent in that was using the map that the French data protection authorities have produced.
 It's a brilliant interactive map.
 You know, instantly, visually which countries are considered third countries.
 So which countries have restricted data transfers.
 Map your business flows against that map of data flows and restrictions.
 If you don't do that, you don't know where you stand.

-‘Then make a business call, if the money that you have to pay to people like Kuan to do the standard code structure clauses, is worth the money you get from that country… You have to escalate this to the business and the board because it's not just a technical decision or a legal issue.’
+‘Then make a business call, if the money that you have to pay to people like Kuan to prepare your Standard Contractual Clauses, is worth the money you get from that country… You have to escalate this to the business and the board because it's not just a technical decision or a legal issue.’

 6. Brexit is coming, so let’s just host everything here…

 Dr Hon said: ‘Should we just bring everything back?
 Of course, the problem is that even if you keep data in the EU, there might have to be remote access from outside for support or for other reasons.

 ‘If you are a service provider, you can tell your customers.
 “Yeah, everything's hosted just in the EU and yeah, there might be some remote access for support, but you know, it's minimal and we're gonna make sure that that's as little as possible.
 But hey, it's physically hosted here.”